rokaspaulik/jobs-ads-api/README.md

 **EXTRA NOTE**

-* Salary database field is Integer, value are EURO cents.
+* Salary database field is Integer, values are EURO cents.

 # How To Use